MewithoutYou: Anniversaries and farewell: 2014–2022

 On August 13, 2018, they touted the release of a new single, "Julia (or, 'Holy to the LORD' on the Bells of Horses)", from their seventh album.
 The single was published on Run for Cover Records.
 In an interview with Billboard, the band confirmed that Will Yip would be returning to produce the new record.
 The album [Untitled] was released on October 5, 2018.

 In October 2019, they announced that 2020 would be their final year as an active band.
 Due to the COVID-19 pandemic, they extended the timeline of their farewell, stating that 2022 would be their last active year.
-The band played their final gigs in August 2022.
+Their final tour included guest appearances by Josh Scogin of the Chariot and '68, Scotty Krueger of the Psalters, and Hayley Williams of Paramore, who later stated that "No band ever mattered more to me than mewithoutYou".
+The band's last performances took place at the Fillmore, in their hometown of Philadelphia, in August 2022.

+Over their 21-year career, the band performed over 1,400 shows.

+Post-breakup

+After mewithoutYou disbanded, Aaron Weiss began teaching anthropology at the College of Idaho, having earned a doctoral degree in 2016 from Temple University.

+A trio of live albums, branded as a triptych, were announced in 2024, with tracks from the band's final tours.
+Vol. 1 came out in November, Vol. 2 in August 2025, and Vol. 3 in September 2026.
+The artwork for the albums was created by longtime collaborator Vasily Kafanov.

+In 2026, Mike Weiss was announced to be part of a new group, UNLESS, alongside Daniel Davison (formerly of Norma Jean, Every Time I Die, and Underoath) and Bryan Taylor (formerly of the Chariot).

 Lyrical themes

 The Weiss brothers are of Jewish descent and their songs use Jewish, Muslim, and Christian imagery to explore spiritual themes.
 The two were raised in a Sufi Muslim household; their mother had converted from the Episcopal church and their father from Judaism.
 Due to the Christian imagery in some of Aaron Weiss' lyrics, the band has been categorized as a Christian band, although in an interview, Aaron stated he does not think they are a Christian band.
 He added that their lyrics reflect a personal relationship with God and are not evangelistic.
 Other lyrical themes explored include suffering and self-doubt.